By leaving a gift in your will to Guide Dogs WA you are invited to join the prestigious Arnold Cook Society.

-We want to recognise your foresight, generosity and commitment to leaving a bequest to Guide Dogs WA, and celebrate the impact you will make.
+We want to recognise your foresight, generosity and commitment to leaving a gift to Guide Dogs WA and celebrate the impact you will make.
+We would also like to thank you for your generosity and celebrate the gift of your legacy.

 Who is Arnold Cook?